.webp&w=1920&q=85)

 Consider the lighting needs of your plants when placing them.
 South-facing windows provide bright, direct light, while north-facing windows offer softer, indirect light.
 East and west-facing windows provide moderate light that many plants thrive in.

-2. Incorporate Natural Materials and Textures
+What Natural Materials and Textures Should You Use?

 Natural materials are fundamental to biophilic design, as they provide tactile connections to nature and create warm, inviting spaces.
 Wood, stone, bamboo, jute, and other organic materials bring the essence of the outdoors into your home while adding depth and character to your interior design.